 How popular is the baby name Navy in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Navy and check out all the blog posts that mention the name Navy.
+Plus, check out all the blog posts that mention the name Navy.

 Which baby names are the most disproportionately popular in each U.S. state?

 Name blog Republic of Names has your answer — a bunch of cool lists of the most distinctive baby names by state.
 Here are some highlights for about half of the states.

 - Crimson – Crimson Tide is the University of Alabama football team.

 - Denali – Denali (Mount McKinley) in Alaska is North America’s highest peak.

 - Nizhoni – Nizhóní is a Navajo word meaning “it/he/she is pretty/beautiful.”

 - Sedona – Sedona is a city in Arizona.

 - Eztli – Eztli is a Nahuatl (Aztec) word meaning “blood.”